mafaro21/twitClone/README.md

 # twitClone
-A Node.js web-app clone of Twitter, built using MERN stack + Bootstrap.
-Uses _native_ MongoDB driver (NOT Mongoose).
+A Node.js based clone of Twitter, built using MERN stack + Bootstrap.
+Uses _native_ MongoDB client (NOT Mongoose).

 _Server_:  run on `http://localhost:5000`